eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any event messages.
 If the message limit is exceeded or the incoming event message cannot be processed, the connection to the client is closed.

 The devices can optionally indicate a *time-to-live* duration for event messages by setting the *hono-ttl* property explicitly in the `property-bag`.
 The `property-bag` is an optional collection of properties intended for the receiver of the message.
 A property bag is only allowed at the very end of a topic.
 It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
-The following example shows a property bag that contains two properties *seqNo* and *importance*:
+For example, a property bag containing two properties *seqNo* and *importance* looks like this: `/topic/name/?seqNo=10034&importance=high`.

-    /topic/name/?seqNo=10034&importance=high

 The MQTT adapter currently does not use any properties except *hono-ttl*.